wp-plugins/wp-featured-menus/readme.txt

 2. The Featured Menus meta box when you *do* have Menus created in WordPress.

 == Changelog ==

+= 1.1 =
+* change meta key name to not start with _wp
+* change main class name to not start with WP

 = 1.0 =
 * Initial release.